Research and studies

 An article has been published by the the Journal International Journal of Therapeutic Jurisprudence (Arizona Summit Law School

-2) I have been asked by the municipality of Reims, the tribunal of Reims and a third sector agency called Le Mars also based in Reims, to evaluate: Reims domestic violence programmes Outcome.
+2) In 2013 I was have asked by the municipality of Reims, the tribunal of Reims and a third sector agency called Le Mars also based in Reims, to evaluate: Reims domestic violence programmes Outcome.

-- interviews of practitioners (police, social workers, judges, psychologists, third sector staff…);
+– interviewed practitioners (police, social workers, judges, psychologists, third sector staff…);

-- drawing statistics about who, when , how, etc.
+– drew statistics about who, when , how, etc.

 Funded by: Reims agglomération (city), the National Funds for Local Policies (FIPD) and the Regional Delegation for the Rights of Women.

-A literature review (in French) has been published:
+A literature review (in French) was first been published:

-I hace also published with my colleague Brunetti-PONS on family courts’ treatment of DV issues:
+I also published with my colleague Clotilde BRUNETTI-PONS on the French family courts’ treatment of DV issues:

 From 2014 onward